solvex-software/ace-learning-plan/learn-haskell.md

 Currying, pure evaluation forced, benefits of this

+if you think wbout it, mutability doesnt a actually exist in the real world. x += 5 holds no realworld meaning.

 - metaphor of state immutability with the bucket ***

 **Lesson 3 - It's all Patterns**